• Home

 Scientists are currently working hard to research new tools and treatments to help people diagnosed with dementia and cognitive decline.
 For instance, I ran a landmark 12-month clinical trial, which found that certain brain nutrients improved cognitive function in people with moderate-to-severe Alzheimer’s dementia.

-Many participants had a renewed ability to recall people, places, events, and situations, which was remarkable given their disease severity and from what the caregivers reported to us.
-We published these findings are in the scientific literature.
+Many participants had a renewed ability to recall people, places, events, and situations, which was remarkable given their disease severity and from what the caregivers reported.

 This could be a real game-changer